The information below is primarily for reference.

 Grand Canyon Village - Visitor Center Plaza

-Grand Canyon Association's Park Store (was Books ’n’ More) is the park’s largest gift shop and bookstore, just across the plaza from the Grand Canyon Visitor Center, and a short walk or shuttle bus ride from viewing Grand Canyon at Mather Point.
-Open daily, 8 am to 7 pm, fall 2018 hours, (Grand Canyon Association)
+Grand Canyon Conservancy Park Store is the park’s largest gift shop and bookstore, just across the plaza from the Grand Canyon Visitor Center, and a short walk or shuttle bus ride from viewing Grand Canyon at Mather Point.
+Open daily, 9 am to 6 pm, core hours.
+Additional open hours vary seasonally.
+(Grand Canyon Conservancy)

 Bright Angel Bicycles